Our Projects

 We currently work in communities bordering conservation areas - where the pressures on the natural world are most evident and the communities still have a sense of connectedness with nature.
 Our conversations are launched through partners who are familiar with the areas and communities where we work, connecting us to community groups, where we are able to share our bank of stories, theater, and music to spark important conversations.

-Population Champions
+Youth Champions

 We engage youth who are active in their communities to launch The Population Conversation in their life and work, by inviting them to join our Population Conversation Champion programme.
 Youth attend 4-day residential trainings in a community centre where they begin the process of reconnecting with nature.
 Over the course of 3 experiential trainings, the peer educators feel empowered and emboldened to be Population Conversation “Champions” using the games, facilitation tools, photos and skits from the toolbox to carefully and respectfully launch these critical conversations in their communities.

-Research, Partnerships, and Policy
+Research and Policy (PHED)

 "In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we are taught."
 (Baba Dioum, 1968.)